A Career Conference for Alumni, by Alumni

-Whether you’re transitioning to a new opportunity, developing your professional skills, or both, this year’s program has been built to inspire guests and help you set yourself up for success in 2020 and the years ahead.
+Whether you’re transitioning to a new opportunity, developing your professional skills, or both, this year’s program has been built to inspire alumni and help you set yourself up for success in 2020 and beyond.

 This year’s sessions:

-- Keynote presentation - One Degree Shift: The Power of Micro-decisions and Building an Intentional Future with Eric Termuende, BComm’14
+- Keynote presentation - One Degree Shift: building an intentional future with Eric Termuende, BComm’14

 - Becoming an Entrepreneur: Making It Work For You;